-Open Anonymous Architectural Competition for a new 16-unit kindergarten in Kočevje, Slovenia, 2018
+Open Anonymous Architectural Competition for a new 16-unit, timber kindergarten, 1st prize

-Wooden, 16-unit kindergarten follows the shape of a number eight, twisting around the three distinct common spaces -"hill", "puddle" and a "cave", acting as spatial orientation points.
+kindergarten follows the shape of a number eight, twisting around the two distinct common spaces -"hill" and "puddle" acting as spatial orientation points.

 The site for the new 16-unit kindergarten is located in the Municipality of Kočevje, a city with approx. 8,600 inhabitants, located in the south-eastern part of Slovenia.
 The new kindergarten is to be located in the area of the existing kindergarten building (to be demolished), within a dense city settlement.
 Momentarily there is a lot of green areas and private gardens on the northern side of the plot (behind the existing kindergarten), but that will soon give way to Mercator shopping center and its numerous parking areas.
 The construction of a shopping center also envisages the construction of a new, one-way access road from the road Ljubljanska cesta to the shopping mall parking spaces that will be partly shared by kindergarten.
 On the southern side of the plot there is an industrial building – a printing house and the oldest part of the existing kindergarten building that will be preserved for the needs of administration.
 The location itself does not offer any exquisite views, since it is surrounded by built tissue without any special qualities.